Who we are

 Board of Trustees – Tim Boucher

-Tim Boucher is a senior finance executive at SABMiller plc based in the UK and has previously worked at SABMiller operations in Europe and across its emerging market operations including Southern Africa.
+Tim Boucher is a senior finance executive at AB-InBev, the global brewer which recently acquired SABMiller plc.
+He is based in the UK and has previously worked at SABMiller operations in Europe and across its emerging market operations including Southern Africa.
 Tim joined SABMiller in 2004 from PwC where he was a Director in the assurance practice and worked in their London, Hong Kong and Johannesburg offices.

 Tim is a fellow of the Institute of Chartered Accountants in England and Wales.
 He is married with three children and lives in London.